wheredoesyourmindgo/gruvbox-material-fork/README.md

 ## Introduction

-Gruvbox Material is a modified version of [Gruvbox](https://github.com/morhetz/gruvbox), the contrast is adjusted to be softer in order to protect developers' eyes.
+Gruvbox Material Fork is a modified version of [Gruvbox Material](https://github.com/sainnhe/gruvbox-material), the contrast is adjusted to be softer in order to protect developers' eyes.

 There are 3 palettes available in this color scheme: